Top 10 Dumbest Mistakes in U.S. Presidential Elections

 Theodore Roosevelt felt that Taft had rolled back many of his progressive policies.
 While this perception is not entirely accurate, Taft lacked the diplomacy and rhetoric to work out a compromise with Roosevelt or convince Progressive voters to come to his side, resulting in a split ticket.

-Not talking to the voters' interests (Jimmy Carter)
+7. Not appealing to voters' interests (Jimmy Carter)

 Carter spent much of his time talking about environmentalism, humanitarianism, gender equality, and anti-nuclear proliferation.
 However, these were not the main concerns of millions of frustrated working-class voters.
 Carter's opponent, Reagan, focused on jobs, strength, and productivity at every opportunity.